 You can watch the webinar here below.

-In 2019, the Anticancer Fund has published a manifesto targeting the newly elected Members of European Parliament and future commissioners.
+The Anticancer Fund has published a manifesto, emphasising on the potential of repurposing drugs in oncology: 'Increasing our options for cancer treatment in Europe.
+Doing more with less.'
 This was clearly a call to action to the European decision-makers.

 • Unlock the potential of repurposed medicines.

 • Provide new and sustainable cancer treatment options.

 • Develop a parallel drug development pathway supported by public funding.

 This manifesto is endorsed by different organisations, who believe just like us, that repurposing drugs can lead to promising and affordable new cancer treatments.